programmer-ke/replatform/README.md

 Email client -> smtpd(465) (ssl/tls) -> postfix queue -> smtp client -> destination network

 Email client -> smtpd(587) (starttls) -> postfix queue -> smtp client -> destination network

+## Troubleshooting

+### No server-side analytics at <server_hostname>/report.html

+If there are http requests to any of your hosted sites but the report endpoint (e.g. `https://myplatform.example.org/report.html`) is missing (returns a 404), clear the existing access logs in the server by doing the following:

+- ssh into the server
+- Run the following: `> /var/log/nginx/access.log`

+This is because there could be some pre-existing logs that do not conform to the expected format.

 ## Technical considerations
 - While more experienced users may frown on this, we directly use the